Catherine Jagiellon: Sforza inheritance

 Catherine and John III were both eager to be given possession of her part of the Sforza inheritance from her mother in Italy.
 Queen Catherine had her own personal ambassadors in Rome to protect her interests, Petrus Rosinus and Ture Bielke.
 The papal curia was willing to help them in this issue, but as her inheritance was situated in the Kingdom of Naples, then belonging to Spain, the pope did not succeed.
 During the reign of King Stephen Báthory in Poland, the relation between Sweden and Poland affected Catherine's power position in Sweden and placed her in a difficult situation.
 In 1578-79 and 1579–80, she received the papal ambassador Antonio Possevino.
 He had been given the task of providing Catherine with her Sforza inheritance, mediating between Poland and Sweden and converting John III.
 He failed on all accounts.
 He did, however, confirm the marriage between the royal couple, which had been dubious in Rome, as it had lacked the dispensation which was necessary for Rome to consider a marriage between a Catholic and a Protestant as valid.
 In 1582, Catherine received the Polish ambassador Alamanni and explained that she was not in a position to convince John to make peace with Poland.
 At her next audience with the ambassador, she received him in the presence of her children Sigismund and Anna and stated that Poland seldom had seen to her interests.

-Catherine was, by testament, one of heirs of her nephew John Sigismund Zápolya, ruler of Transilvania.
+Catherine was, by testament, one of the heirs of her nephew John Sigismund Zápolya, ruler of Transilvania.

 Legacy

-The infusion of Polish blood into the Swedish royal lineage that began with Catherine would cause considerable strife after her death in the context of the ongoing European wars of religion.
-Her son Sigismund inherited the thrones of both the Polish–Lithuanian Commonwealth (in 1587) and Sweden (in 1592), but ruled the latter only seven years before being deposed in 1599.
+The infusion of Polish - Lithuanian Commonwealth blood into the Swedish royal lineage that began with Catherine would cause considerable strife after her death in the context of the ongoing European wars of religion.
+Her son Sigismund inherited the thrones of both the Polish–Lithuanian Commonwealth (in 1587) and Sweden (in 1592) but ruled the latter only seven years before being deposed in 1599.
 Sigismund and his descendants, as Catholic kings, would continue to lay claim to de facto Protestant Sweden over the following century.
 The succession dispute contributed to the outbreak of several destructive wars until a massive Swedish invasion in the 1650s (known as the Deluge) nearly broke up the Polish–Lithuanian Commonwealth.
 Polish claims to the Swedish throne were finally relinquished in the 1660 Treaty of Oliva.

 The image of Catherine Jagiellon enjoyed a resurgence in the 19th and 20th centuries Finnish culture and art.
 John and Catherine were the only Swedish monarchs to reside in the Finnish part of the Swedish realm for any length of time, and their alleged fondness for the land inspired Finnish nationalists.
 The religious issues that made Catherine unpopular with her contemporaries were by then long obsolete, and it has instead become traditional to depict her as a compassionate and loyal queen.

-The first version of the later famous royal palace of Drottningholm (The Queen's Islet) was founded for and named after her.
+The first version of the later famous royal Drottningholm Palaca (The Queen's Islet) was founded for and named after her.